Tarbiee/toy-problems/README.md

-Challenge 3: Net Salary Calculator (Toy Problem)
+## Challenge 3: Net Salary Calculator (Toy Problem)

 Write a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
 Calculate the payee (i.e. Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary.

 #How to run the challenges
 In order to run the challenges installation of the propmt-sync dependancy is required by running npm install prompt-sync in the terminal.
 Run every challenge by typing node nameoffile.js and running it in the terminal.

+## Licence
+This project is licensed under the MIT License .SS